 Is It Better To Smoke Pork Butt Fat Side Up Or Down?

 If you smoke on any version of a barrel smoker or a vertical smoker like a Weber Smokey Mountain, you want to cook your pork butts fat side down.
 Otherwise, you want to keep your pork butt fat side up.
-It helps limit the fat sticking to the grill and also helps you judge visually if your pork butt is ready to be wrapped.
+It helps limit the fat sticking to the grill and also enables you to judge visually if your pork butt is ready to be wrapped.

 Should I Flip My Pork Butt Midway Through Cooking?

 You might have heard and read about people advocating for flipping your pork butt throughout your smoking session.
-However, we want to open our smoker as little as possible, really only to spritz and wrap.
-Every time you open the lid of your grill or smoker, you’re losing heat and smoke which extends your cooking time.Â
+However, we want to open our smoker as little as possible, only to spritz and wrap.
+Every time you open the lid of your grill or smoker, you lose heat and smoke, which extends your cooking time.

 Wrapping It Up

 Michael reinforces that the splitting of the fat cap is an indicator of the pork butt being ready to wrap per Aaron Franklin.
-I always use a wireless meat thermometer like the ThermoWorks Twin TempSpikes (especially helpful if you’re smoking two pork butts!) for keeping an eye on a pork butt’s internal temperature both for the stall and to check on the tenderness to take it off the smoker.
+I always use a wireless meat thermometer like the Typhur Sync (especially helpful if you’re smoking two pork butts!) for keeping an eye on a pork butt’s internal temperature both for the stall and to check on the tenderness to take it off the smoker.
 However, knowing when to wrap is a combination of the stall and the condition of the bark, and seeing the fat cap split is helpful in that regard.

 Which way do you smoke a pork butt, fat cap up or down?
 What kind of smoker do you use?
 Let us know in the comments!